Skip to main content

 • Penetration testing: With this type of testing, users unfamiliar with the API will attempt to evaluate the threat vector from a distance, focusing on functionalities, resources, workflows, or the complete API and its components.

-Whether you are a manual tester or work on test automation, it’s important to know how to work with APIs.
-This article went over some of the most common API testing interview questions, providing the answers for them, too, of course.
-So if you’re preparing for the news testing interview, this post should help you with that.
+Whether you are a manual tester or work on test automation, it’s essential to know how to work with APIs.
+If you’re preparing for API testing interview questions, I hope you find this article valuable.

 Don’t forget to subscribe to the newsletter for more testing tips and tutorials!